 Visiting with instructors can be intimidating.
 Preparing for your meeting can make you feel more confident.

-- Introduce yourself and mention why you have enrolled in the course.
+- Mention why you have enrolled in the course.
 If you’re taking the course to fulfill a requirement, that’s okay.

 - Let the instructor know who you are and what you hope to learn during the semester.

-- Your question may about an upcoming exam, a recent activity in class, research opportunities, or planning for your future career.
+- Some examples of questions may about an upcoming exam, a recent activity in class, research opportunities, or planning for your future career.

-- Bring your notes: If you are asking for help in preparing for a test or exam, bring your notes, the textbook, the instructor’s lecture notes, and any other relevant material.
+- If you are asking for help in preparing for a test or exam, bring your notes, the textbook, the instructor’s lecture notes, and any other relevant material.

 - Be prepared to share your notes with your instructor to demonstrate that you have studied on your own.

-- Take notes: Your professor will probably share advice, information, or study strategies with you.
+- Your professor will probably share advice, information, or study strategies with you.
 You’ll want to remember them for later.

 - You may also want to ask what sources of information (e.g. Twitter, research journals, or discipline-specific magazines) they use to stay current in their field.